huyhoang-doit/huyhoang-doit/README.md

 </a>

 <div align="center">
-  :heart_eyes: Thanks for watching my profile!
+  :wink: Thanks for watching my profile!
 Have a nice day! :wink:
 </div>